BJTerry/mailchimp/tutorial.markdown

         Just emailResult -> return emailResult
         Nothing -> throwIO $ OtherMailchimpError (-1) "ParseError" "Could not parse result JSON from Mailchimp"

 Because we are in the ResourceT IO monad, we use throwIO and catch from [lifted-base](http://hackage.haskell.org/packages/archive/lifted-base/latest/doc/html/Control-Exception-Lifted.html).
-They work the same as their analogues in base, but are generalized to a wider variety of monadic contexts.
+They work the same as their analogs in base, but are generalized to a wider variety of monadic contexts.
 When httpLbs gets a non-200 result, it throws a StatusCodeException, which we catch.
 Mailchimp's API sends the response body of errors in the X-Response-Body-Start header of the result, so we attempt to decode that and if possible, we throw the appropriate MailchimpError, otherwise we throw the original HttpException.
 We will also throw an OtherMailchimpError if we couldn't parse the result JSON.

 # Trying it Out